jilinnn/truss-optimizer/README.md

 # Truss Optimizer

-A truss optimization script written in MATLAB for EK301: Enginnering Mechanics I @ Boston University.
+A truss optimization script written in MATLAB for the truss design final project of a statics class.

 ## Description